Consistent Approval-Based Multi-Winner Rules: ABC Counting Rules

 \axiom{Weak efficiency}{ An ABC ranking rule $\calF$ satisfies \emph{weak efficiency} if for each $W_1, W_2 \in \pow_k(C)$ and $A\in\calA(C,V)$ where no voter approves a candidate in $W_2\setminus W_1$, it holds that $W_1 \succeq_{\calF(A)} W_2$. }

-If we consider the single-winner case here, we see that the axiom reduces to the following statement: if no voter approves candidate $d$, then any other candidate is at least as preferable as $d$.
+For $k=1$, i.e., in the single-winner setting, we see that weak efficiency reduces to the following statement: if no voter approves a candidate~$d$, then any other candidate is at least as preferable as~$d$.

-The following lemma shows that efficiency in the context of neutral and consistent rules is implied by its weaker counterpart.